About Kale

 How to Plant Kale Seeds

-Plant ¼ to ½ inch deep in your garden.
-Seeds will sprout best in soil around 70 degrees F. After 2 weeks, thin seedlings so they are spaced 8 to 12 inches apart.
+If directly sowing your seeds outdoors, plant seeds a quarter to half inch deep in your garden, about four inches apart in rows that are 18 to 24 inches apart.
+Seeds will sprout quickly in soil around 65°F, but will still germinate in far cooler soils as well.
+Once your young kale plants emerge, thin seedlings, or plant your transplants, so they are spaced eight to twelve inches apart.
 Water the plants regularly, but take care not to over water.
-Mulch the soil heavily after first freeze.
-The plants can sometimes produce leaves throughout the winter.
+Mulch the soil to suppress weed growth, maintain moisture levels, and keep kale cool in the summer months, then again heavily after the first freeze.
+Kale plants can sometimes produce leaves throughout the winter.

 How to Harvest Kale

-Kale is ready to harvest when the leaves are about the size of your hands.
+This biennial plant typically yields foliage in its first year, and is ready to harvest when the leaves are about the size of your hands.
 Avoid picking the terminal bud at the top center of the plant, as this will keep the plant productive.
-Only pick about a fistful of leaves per harvest.
-Kale grows until it’s about 20 degrees F - a touch of frost actually sweetens the flavor.
+Only pick about a fistful of leaves per harvest, no more than a third of the plant.
+Kale can grow until it’s about 20°F. A touch of frost actually sweetens the flavor.